-550-2 ORGANIZATION AND ADMINISTRATION OF THE SCHOOL MUSIC PROGRAM.
+550-2 LEADERSHIP IN MUSIC EDUCATION.
 This course defines skills and processes that are required for organizing, administering, and assessing school music programs effectively.

-553a,b,c-2,2,2 SEMINAR IN MATERIALS AND TECHNIQUES. (a) Choral; (b) Instrumental; (c) Piano.
+553a,b,c,d-2,2,2,2 SEMINAR IN MATERIALS AND TECHNIQUES. (a) Choral; (b) Instrumental; (c) Piano; (d) vocal.
 May be repeated to a maximum of 6 hours provided no topic is repeated.